QualyaIO/obtuse.DSP/README.md

 Vult

 - at this time Vult transpile init function in such a way that stack overflow can happen due to unnecessary temp variable and absence of NRVO (Named Return Value Optimization) by the compiler.
 There is currently a rack in the `make_vult.sh` script to circumvent that, it'd better fixed upstream.
+- arrays >= 1000 are not initialized automatically to 0, Buffer wrapper even more useful for large buffers